mattboyer/PYaffs/_drafts/hl4.md

 	64d0140: 00000000 00000000 00000000 00000000  ................

-`0x00000003` is consistent with the enumerated type for a directory, our header is looking pretty groovy.
+`0x00000003` is consistent with the enumerated type for a directory, my header is looking pretty groovy.

 Let's put together the 4 16-byte fragments we've got around that chunk and see what we can see.